Symontoclay/SymOntoClay/README.md

 </p>

 <p>
-The project is planned as open source asset for Unity3D.
+The project is open source component for Unity.
 </p></div></div>

 ## Aim